the faceGlove story

 He went home to NH and got to work on a patent and making prototypes.

 He took his best designs to Titoune Meunier, of Wild Things Gear in North Conway, NH for advice.
 She thought Kevin was on to something, agreed to help, and after a couple months of trying different things, the first production-ready faceGlove emerged.

 Kevin’s buddy Josh Kunkel helped him raise some funds for the first production run, and they sent samples to guides in Alaska and Nepal for testing.
 Feedback revealed things to tweak, and the next run was even better.

-For almost half a decade now, and throughout 10 small production runs, Kevin and some industry pros have been dialing in the cutting, sewing, and fit of the faceGlove.
-Having made several thousand units, outerU is, confidently, producing very solid facemarks in New Hampshire, USA.
+For half a decade, and through 10 small production runs, Kevin and some industry pros have been dialing in the cutting, sewing, and fit of the faceGlove.
+Having made several thousand units, outerU Gear, inc. is producing very solid facemasks in New Hampshire, USA.